 (1) Audit & Supervisory Board Members audit the operation of the Board of Directors and execution of duties of Directors from an independent and objective standpoint, and provide constructive advice and recommendations for the increase of corporate value with their knowledge.
 Meetings of the Audit & Supervisory Board are held on a monthly basis as a rule, where necessary matters are resolved and discussed.
-In addition, audit activities of full-time Audit & Supervisory
+In addition, audit activities of full-time Audit & Supervisory Board Members are reported to part-time Audit & Supervisory Board Members at the meeting of the Audit & Supervisory Board in order to share information among all Audit & Supervisory Board Members.

-- Board Members are reported to part-time Audit & Supervisory Board Members at the meeting of the Audit & Supervisory Board in order to share information among all Audit & Supervisory Board Members. - (2) When fulfilling their roles and responsibilities including exercising authority regarding the appointment, dismissal and auditing fees of Audit & Supervisory Board Members and accounting auditors (auditing firms), Audit & Supervisory Board Members and the Audit & Supervisory Board shall make appropriate decisions from an independent and objective standpoint. - (3) Audit & Supervisory Board Members attend the meeting of the Board of Directors, in addition to management meetings consisting of all Executive Officers, and actively exercise their powers, conduct legal compliance and adequacy audits, and express their opinions at the meeting of the Board of Directors or to the management appropriately.
-In addition, Audit & Supervisory Board Members confirm and discuss corporate governance concerns for the purpose of increasing corporate value and matters regarding internal controls at Corporate Governance Meetings consisting of full-time Audit & Supervisory Board Members and full-time Directors held on a monthly basis. - (4) Full-time Audit & Supervisory Board Members carry out periodic interviews mainly with the management including the President and CEO, important employees, and representative director of each of the Group companies pursuant to the Audit & Supervisory Board Members' audit plan, receive a report on each of the duties in charge, and exchange opinions. - (5) The Audit & Supervisory Board strives to strengthen cooperation, collect information and develop the audit environment by regularly holding a meeting to exchange opinions with Outside Directors, a meeting to exchange opinions with the Internal Audit Department, and interview with Accounting Auditor.
+(2) When fulfilling their roles and responsibilities including exercising authority regarding the appointment, dismissal and auditing fees of Audit & Supervisory Board Members and accounting auditors (auditing firms), Audit & Supervisory

+Board Members and the Audit & Supervisory Board shall make appropriate decisions from an independent and objective standpoint.

+- (3) Audit & Supervisory Board Members attend the meeting of the Board of Directors, in addition to management meetings consisting of Executive Officers appointed by the President and CEO, and actively and proactively exercise their powers, conduct legal compliance and adequacy audits, and express their opinions at the meeting of the Board of Directors or to the management appropriately.
+In addition, Audit & Supervisory Board Members confirm and discuss corporate governance concerns for the purpose of increasing corporate value and matters regarding internal controls at Corporate Governance Meetings consisting of Executive Directors and full-time Audit & Supervisory Board Members held on a monthly basis. - (4) Full-time Audit & Supervisory Board Members carry out periodic interviews mainly with the management including the President and CEO, important employees, and representative director of each of the Group companies pursuant to the Audit & Supervisory Board Members' audit plan, receive a report on each of the duties in charge, and exchange opinions. - (5) The Audit & Supervisory Board strives to strengthen cooperation, collect information and develop the audit environment by regularly holding meetings to exchange opinions with Non-Executive Directors, meetings to exchange opinions with the Internal Audit Department, and interviews with Accounting Auditor.